 Title I, Part A Authorized Use of FundsTitle I, Part A federal funds help to meet the educational needs of students in California.

-The California Department of Education (CDE) recommends that local educational agencies (LEAs), County Offices of Education, and direct funded charter schools should consider the following general criteria when approving activities or expenditures supported with Title I, Part A funds:
+The California Department of Education (CDE) recommends that local educational agencies (LEAs), County Offices of Education, and direct funded charter schools consider the following general criteria when approving activities or expenditures supported with Title I, Part A funds:

-- The activity/expenditure is an evidenced-based educational strategy (ESSA Section 1003[b][B], ESSA Section 1114[d], and ESSA Section 1115[h]);
+- The activity/expenditure is an evidenced-based educational strategy (ESSA sections 1003[b][B], 1114[d], and 1115[h]);

-- The activity/expenditure is reasonable, necessary, and allocable cost to the program (2 CFR 200.404 - 200.405);
+- The activity/expenditure is reasonable, necessary, and allocable cost to the program (Title 2 Code of Federal Regulations [CFR] sections 200.404, and 200.405);

-- Title I, Part A funds used supplement the funds that would, in the absence of such funds, be made available from State and local sources, and does not supplant such funds (ESSA Section 1118[b]);
+- Title I, Part A funds used supplement the funds that would, in the absence of such funds, be made available from State and local sources, and do not supplant such funds (ESSA Section 1118[b]);

 - Title I, Part A funds used are current Federal fiscal year or the subsequent fiscal year (ESSA Section 1127[a]).